jhumelsine/jhumelsine.github.io/_posts/2024-04-02-interpreter-design-pattern-grammars.md

 <img src="https://upload.wikimedia.org/wikipedia/en/thumb/f/fc/Parse_Tree_Example.svg/768px-Parse_Tree_Example.svg.png" alt="Delete Railroad tracks" title="Image Source: https://en.wikipedia.org/wiki/File:Parse_Tree_Example.svg" width = "40%" align="center" style="padding-right: 35px;">

-Technically in the theory, we don’t generate the tree from the program, even if that’s what happens in practice with the parser.
-In theory, we start with an initial rule, such as __statements__ and expand it one rule at a time growing the tree from its root until each non-terminal node has been expanded to a leaf node.
+We don’t generate the tree from the program.
+We start with an initial rule, such as __statements__ and expand it one rule at a time growing the tree from its root until each non-terminal node has been expanded to a leaf node.
+Parsers use the tokens in the program as road signs to know which rules to expand to build the object tree.

 __statements__ would expand to __stmt ; stmt__.
 Then each __stmt__ expands to __assign__, and so on.
 All programs that can be expressed with the grammar rules can be created by expanding from the root.